RF.20.01

 The study further aims to answer the following secondary evaluation questions:

-3. To what extent have the resources and media developed by the two projects communicated and disseminated key anti-violence, anti-racist, and gender-equitable messaging to its audience?
+3. To what extent have the resources and media developed by the two projects communicated and disseminated key anti-violence, anti-racist and gender-equitable messaging to their audience?

 4. To what extent has local primary prevention workforce capacity been developed through the partnership projects?